jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 About this report
 Signposts
 For ease of reading, we have included icons to signpost discussion that relates to specific efforts throughout this report.
-This relates to AIrelated content, partnerships, and the Cybersecurity Tech Accord principles.
+This relates to AI‑related content, partnerships, and the Cybersecurity Tech Accord principles.
 Cybersecurity Tech Accord principles:
 Icons representing the principles of the Cybersecurity Tech Accord are signposted throughout